zoefraz/ts-clinic-website/resources.md

 description: "We are a team of physicians dedicated to treating all aspects of Tuberous Sclerosis Complex (TSC) and other neurodevelopmental disorders.
 We hope that you will find this website informative and helpful."

 hero_title: "TS Resources"
-hero_text: "We are a team of physicians dedicated to treating all aspects of Tuberous Sclerosis Complex (TSC) and other neurodevelopmental disorders.
-We hope that you will find this website informative and helpful."
+hero_text: "Resources for Tuberous Sclerosis Complex (TSC) and other neurodevelopmental disorders."

 ---